biswajit-713/gatling-gradle-demo/README.md

 # Steps to run the simulation

+1. Clone the repository to your machine.

-1. Open the project in Intellij
+2. Open the project in Intellij

-2. Verify the Scala SDK in Platform Settings.
+3. Verify the Scala SDK in Platform Settings.
 (File -> Project Structure -> Platform Settings -> Global Libraries)

-3. Run the simulation in CLI using following command
+4. Run the simulation in CLI using following command

 osx/ Linux - ./gradlw gatlingRun

 windows - ./gradlew.bat gatlingRun

 It runs the simulation(s) present in  *src/gatling/scala/simulation*.
 The simulation result is available in *build/reports/gatling/{simulation-number}/index.html*

+**Note** - This test is written on OSX.
+While I have tried to make it os-agnostic, please log an issue/ raise a pull request if you find any os dependency.